Lars Larsen (1758–1844)

-Lars Larsen (25 March 1758 - 18 January 1844) was a Danish merchant, ship-owner and shipbuilder.
+Lars Larsen (25 March 1758 – 18 January 1844) was a Danish merchant, ship-owner and shipbuilder.
 The Lars Larsen House, (Lars Larsens Gård) his former home in Copenhagen, was listed on the Danish registry of protected buildings and places in 1918.
 He has also lent his name to Larsens Plads, a former dockyard located adjacent to Amalienborg Palace.

 Early life and education

 Larsen was born in Copenhagen, the son of silk weaver and later brewer Peder Larsen (c.
 1729–1809) and Charlotte Margaretha Larsen née Holm.
 He apprenticed as a shipbuilder under Erik Eskildsen at Østersøisk-guineisk Handelsselskab's shipyard.

 Career

 Larsen became master shipbuilder for the consortium.

 He was also involved in overseas trade.
 In 1797, he had the third largest commercial fleet in Copenhagen, only surpassed by the Danish Asiatic Company and Duntzfeldt.
-He made large investments in land in Copenhagen.
+He made large investments on the property market in Copenhagen.
 In 1802, he purchased Larsens Plads from Duntzfeldt, Meyer & Co. for 42,000 rigsdaler and established a shipyard in the grounds.
 He was also the owner of the Blue Warehouse and a site on Slotsholmen.